Multi-View Active Learning for Short Text Classification in User-Generated Data: Conclusions

-Our approach to construct two views from the user postings is inspired by the research on Word Sense Disambiguation (WSD) and their mainstream solutions, i.e., the contextual word embeddings.
-The neural contextual word embeddings are proven to encode the information required to effectively characterize the context in which the words occur \cite{embed-wsd}.
-To extract two contextual representations from the user postings, we extract one representation on the document level to capture the overall information of the user postings, and extract another representation on the word level to capture the context that the query words are used in.
-Because by definition the user postings always contain at least one of the query words then this task is always feasible.
-This approach is a derivation of the algorithm that we proposed in \cite{co-decomp}.
+The approach to construct two views from documents is inspired by the research on Word Sense Disambiguation (WSD) and their mainstream solutions the contextual word embeddings \cite{embed-wsd-survey}.
+The neural contextual word embeddings are proven to encode the information required to effectively characterize word-level context \cite{co-decomp}.
+Thus, to extract two contextual representations from documents, we propose to extract one representation on the document level to capture global information about documents, and to extract another representation on the keyword level to capture the context that the query phrases were used in.
+To extract these representations we use pretrained transformers--e.g., BERT \cite{bert}--as the encoder to construct the document and keyword feature spaces.
+Since documents always contain at least one of the query phrases, then this task is always feasible.

-We demonstrate this by outlining the task of extracting the true reports of diabetes on Twitter.
-Given the query words ``diabetes'' and ``diabetic'', we may observe the hypothetical tweet: \textit{``Right now the only complication I've got with my \textbf{diabetes} is neuropathy, which isn't fun''}.
-Given this tweet, we can extract a feature vector on the tweet level which encodes the overall information of the tweet.
-Additionally, we can extract another feature vector on the word level to capture the context of the search term\footnote{In the case that multiple search terms are used to collect the data, all the occurrences of the search terms in the tweets can be mapped to a single synthesized token.}, i.e., the vector representation of the search term in: \textit{``...my \textbf{diabetes} is neuropathy...''}.
+We demonstrate this by outlining the task of detecting the true reports of earthquakes on Twitter, see Figure \ref{fig:two-views}.
+Given the query words ``quake'' and ``earthquake'', we may crawl the hypothetical tweet: \textit{``Just experienced my first \textbf{earthquake} lol crazy''}.
+Given this tweet, we use the encoder to extract a feature vector on the document level which stores the overall information of the tweet.
+This corresponds to the tag [CLS] in the BERT architecture, as shown in Figure \ref{fig:two-views}.
+Additionally, in the same manner we can extract another feature vector on the keyword level to capture the context of the search term,\footnote{In the case that multiple query words are used to collect the data, all the occurrences of the query words in the documents can be mapped to a single synthesized token~\cite{bert-srl}.} i.e., the vector representation of the search term in: \textit{``...my first \textbf{earthquake} lol...''}.

-Even though the feature vectors of the tweet level and word level views are not fully orthogonal, we argue that they still focus on different aspects of the text to represent the context of the tweet.
-Local and global feature sets have shown to be effective in other scenarios \cite{co-testing-2}.
-In the next section, we exploit this motif in an active learning framework.